titaniumnetwork-dev/alloy/README.md

 # Implementing your website in Alloyproxy

 To implement your website into AlloyProxy.
 Upload all of your files into the `public` folder then your done.
-Avoid having the directory `alloy`
-Since that might mess up script injection stuff.

 # Things not to do